 AMC’s field trial and multivariate analysis established predictive relationships that enabled the results of 14 SAG mill comminution (SMC) tests to be extrapolated, using 12,529 sample assays from previous core and reverse circulation drill holes.
 Leveraging off existing resource drill hole data, saved time and money.

-Company: Silver Mines Limited
+Company: Hecla Limited

 Location: Mexico, Durango state